Please click here or on the logo below for a printable view of the map and links to all the participating studios.

-Join us this Columbus Day weekend for our third annual road tour of 9 of the great clay studios, featuring 14 artists in and around Litchfield County at the start of the leaf color season.
-We are part of American Craft Week, a nationwide celebration of American craft and all it creates: jobs, vibrant communities, economic growth, an exceptional national heritage and a beautiful aesthetic for our homes and public places.
+Join us for our fourth annual road tour of 11 of the great clay studios, featuring 15 artists in and around Litchfield County at the height of the leaf color season.

 When you are in the area of the artist, look for the “ClayWay” signs and you will be directed towards their studio: